notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 ![assets/Pasted image 20210312063835.png](/assets/blog/img/1c9dc4de9a9a523491790bef07773c1ac6ad9b911e19d6f762bff2eacfc2a8e5.png)
 _Turns out that threat models matter a bit more in this context.
 Source: [xkcd](https://xkcd.com/327/)._

-Anyway, while the [Archer C2300 hacking wiki](https://github.com/acc-/tplink-archer-c2300) has some tools for converting the backup .bin files to XML and back, they do not work with the Archer C3200. *Surprise!*
+So how do we do so?
+The files are in some binary format, but the [Archer C2300 hacking wiki](https://github.com/acc-/tplink-archer-c2300) has some tools for converting the backup .bin files to XML and back, awesome!

+However, they do not work with the Archer C3200 because the format for these files has changed. *Surprise!*

-I've also tried the other decryption/decoding tools I've found to no avail, so it was time to start doing some reverse engineering.
+After spending some time looking around and having tried all the other decryption/decoding tools I could find to no avail, I decided that it was time to start doing some reverse engineering.

 ### Partially reverse engineering the (de-)compression algorithm
 I initially went about going through the webserver binaries in [Ghidra](https://ghidra-sre.org/) until I hit `libcmm.so` and `libcutil.so`, which are a couple of shared libraries that implement a decent chunk of functionality used by a few subsystems.